Nonye2K3/chia/Quick-Start-Guide.md

 # Install
 To install chia-blockchain, follow [these install instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) according to your operating system.
 This software only supports 64 bit operating systems.

-All configuration and plot data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/.
-You can find databases, keys, plots, and logs there.
+All configuration data is stored in a directory structure at the $CHIA_ROOT environment variable or at ~/.chia/VERSION-DIR/.
+You can find databases, and logs there.
 Optionally, you can set $CHIA_ROOT to the .chia directory in your home directory with `export CHIA_ROOT=~/.chia` and if you add it to your .bashrc or .zshrc to it will remain set across logouts and reboots.
 If you set $CHIA_ROOT you will have to migrate configuration items by hand or unset the variable for `chia init` to work with `unset CHIA_ROOT`.

-If you are using the MacOS or Windows builds, your keys have been migrated for you or created during the first run.
+If you are using the MacOS or Windows builds, you keys are created during the first run.
+We recommend saving the mnemonic.
+If you intend to use these plots on mainnet you should securely store the 24 words.
 You can start plotting a plot file using the Plotter sub tab on the Farming Tab.
 This can take a long time depending on the [size of the plots](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes)
 (the k variable).
 To be competitive on the current network you will probably have to have a few k=30 or larger plots but a k=30 plot currently takes about 7 hours to plot on an [M.2 PCIe NVMe SSD](https://en.wikipedia.org/wiki/M.2) and requires 128 GB of temporary working space to create a final plot file of 23.8GB.
 You can choose to create multiple k=29 plots that will take a little less than half of that time and space.
 Your likelihood of winning a given plot is only driven by the final size of files.

-Important Note:
-If you are migrating from beta1.6 to beta1.7, your plots will not get transferred automatically.
-The workaround is to rename ~/.chia/beta1.0b6 to ~/.chia/beta1.0b5 before running the new application, or just copy over the plots.yaml from the ~/.chia/beta1.0b6/config/plots.yaml to ~/.chia/beta1.0b7/config/plots.yaml.
+We believe that plots created with Beta 1.8 and newer version of the chia software will work on mainnet at launch.
+We are certain that the minimum plot size will be at most k=32.
+The original design assumed that k=30 will be the minimum plot size but there are no guarantees as we intend to speed up the time it takes to plot and that may mean we choose a minimum k value of 31 or 32.

 ## Windows
 You can view your debug.log as it runs in PowerShell using Get-Content, `Get-Content ~\.chia\VERSION\log\debug.log -wait`.
-There are commands available in `~\AppData\Local\Chia-Blockchain\app-0.1.7\resources\app.asar.unpacked\daemon\` Try `.\create_plots -h` or `.\check_plots -h` for example.
+There are commands available in `~\AppData\Local\Chia-Blockchain\app-0.1.8\resources\app.asar.unpacked\daemon\` Try `.\chia -h` or `.\chia plots -h` for example.

 ## MacOS
 You can view your debug.log as it runs in from Terminal, `tail -f ~/.chia/VERSION/log/debug.log`.
-There are commands available in `/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon` Try `./create_plots -h` or `./check_plots -h` for example.
+There are commands available in `/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon` Try `./chia -h` or `.chia plots -h` for example.

 ## Development/source builds